dvidelabs/flatcc/README.md

 Occasionally a concern is raised about the dense nature of the macros used in the generated code.
 These macros make it difficult to understand which functions are actually available.
 The [Builder Interface Reference] attempts to document the operations in general fashion.
-Unfortunately there is no auto-generated documentation - which would be a welcome contribution to the project if anyone is up for it.
+To get more detailed information, generated function prototypes can be extracted with the `scripts/flatcc-doc.sh` script.

 Some are also concerned with macros being "unsafe".
 Macros are not unsafe when used with FlatCC because they generate static or static